Project Management Web Application

 Design Process

-To understand what emotions, behaviors, and processes project managers experience to monitor their crew and work progress in multiple job sites, and calculate their wage payrolls, I conducted interviews with five project managers to identify their pain points and seek solutions for their real needs.
+To understand what emotions, behaviors, and processes project managers experience to monitor their crew and their work progress in multiple job sites, and calculate their wage payrolls, I conducted interviews with five project managers to identify their pain points and seek solutions for their real needs.

 User Research overview